 According to the above mentioned we could even think that Budapest did not come out just as Budapest in the Hollywood movies, but there is an example for this as well.
 The film 'I spy' with Owen Wilson and Eddie Murphy takes place in the most beautiful places of the capital.
 It is said to have been the producer, Andy Vajna's dream to show as much as possible of the beauties of Budapest.
 He managed to show the following: the Buda Castle, the National Gallery, the Chain Bridge, the cable car, the Gellért Hotel and Spa.
 Some of the shots were done at night, when the city is perhaps even more beautiful.
 In addition, one of the actors, Owen Wilson, says some Hungarian sentences (or some words) in the movie.
-And although the Budapest after the protocol screening.
-It's worth to mention that Andy Vajna as a producer also had an important role in bringing the movie "Evita" and "Red Heat" to Budapest.
+And although 'I Spy' was a fiasco, according to the news there were always a lot of interest for Budapest after the protocol screening.
+It's worth to mention that Andy Vajna as a producer also had an important role in bringing the movie 'Evita' and 'Red Heat' to Budapest.

-ILLUSTRATION 5: Eddie Murphy and Owen Wilson with the Chain Bridge - The 'I Spy' was not only shot in Budapest, but the plot also takes place here
+Fig. 5.
+Eddie Murphy and Owen Wilson with the Chain Bridge - The 'I Spy' was not only shot in Budapest, but the plot also takes place here